 The Company, as part of the Bolsas y Mercados Españoles Group, develops its model for innovation and technological improvement based on the design and the development of in-house applications.
-In 2023, the Company incurred expenses for the technological architecture change project on which further developments will be carried out, as well as for the cryptocurrency derivatives project and new gas products.
+In 2024, the Company incurred expenses associated with the clearing platform for the development of new gas products (LNG and TTF), risk process improvements (HVaR), and regulatory adaptations (EMIR REFIT reporting).